BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

-Stand by our Men! — *Hilda-Bianca rallies the survivors of Lake-town into*
+Stand by our Men! â€” *Hilda-Bianca rallies the survivors of Lake-town into*

 *charging bravely into the fray.*